Chia-Network/chiapos/documents/proof_of_space.md

 There are practical considerations for choosing the minimum size as well.
 If there is a plot size were its possible to use a very expensive setup (a lot of memory, CPU, etc) to quickly generate a plot, this can still work as a valid proof of space, since the cost of this attack makes it impractical.

-The maximum plot size is chosen at 59, a conservative maximum even accounting for future hard drive improvements, still allowing everything to be represented in 64 bits, and keeping k-truncated AES ciphertexts difficult to invert.
+The maximum plot size is chosen at 50, a conservative maximum even accounting for future hard drive improvements, still allowing everything to be represented in 64 bits.

 ### Expected number of proofs